gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ```
 ````

-To include a file name header and copy-to-clipboard button:
+Use the `file` and `copy` attributes to include a file name header and copy-to-clipboard button.

 ````md {file="content/example.md"}
 ```go-html-template {file="layouts/_partials/foo.html" copy=true}